-Significant commitment on the part of the first-time Blandin Broadband Communities will be expected and required throughout the two-year grant period.
+Significant commitment on the part of Blandin Broadband Communities will be expected and required throughout the two-year grant period.

-- Communities must commit to recruiting and supporting an inclusive community leadership team that reflects community composition.
+- Communities must commit to recruiting and supporting an inclusive community steering committee that reflects community composition.

-- Community leadership team members must be able and willing to commit time and attention to community planning and project development and management.
+- Community steering committee members must be able and willing to commit time and attention to community planning and project development and management.

-- Community leadership team member representatives must participate in virtual and in-person meetings with other participating communities.
+- Community steering committee member representatives must participate in virtual and in-person meetings with other participating communities.

 The 2013-14 cohort of Blandin Broadband Communities are: Fond du Lac Band of Lake Superior Chippewa, Itasca Area, Kanabec County, Lac qui Parle Valley School District, Lake County, Lake of the Woods County, Mille Lacs Band of Ojibwe, Mille Lacs County, and Southwest Minnesota Broadband Services.

 The Blandin Broadband Communities Program builds on the success of the Demonstration Community component of the Minnesota Intelligent Rural Communities (MIRC) program, which was funded by federal grant dollars and administered by the foundation.